aerospike/aerospike-kubernetes-operator-ctl/README.md

 * Event logs.

 Additionally, the following cluster-wide data points are collected:
-* Storage class, PersistentVolume, CustomResourceDefinition objects.
+* Storage class, PersistentVolume (corresponding to namespace PVCs), CustomResourceDefinition objects.
 * Configurations of all nodes in the kubernetes cluster.
 * Configurations of aerospike mutating and validating webhooks.